 Management has determined that all of the Company's leases with its various tenants are operating leases.
 Rental income is generally recognized based on the terms of leases entered into with tenants.
 In those instances in which the Company funds tenant improvements and the improvements are deemed to be owned by the Company, revenue recognition will commence when the improvements are substantially completed and possession or control of the space is turned over to the tenant.
-When the Company determines that the tenant allowances are lease incentives, the Company commences revenue recognition when possession or control of the space is turned over to the tenant for tenant work to begin.
+When the Company determines that the tenant allowances are lease incentives, the Company commences revenue recognition and lease incentive amortization when possession or control of the space is turned over to the tenant for tenant work to begin.
 Minimum rental income from leases with scheduled rent increases is recognized on a straight-line basis over the lease term.
 Percentage rent is recognized when a specific tenant's sales breakpoint is achieved.
 Property operating expense recoveries from tenants of common area maintenance, real estate taxes and other recoverable costs are recognized in the period the related expenses are incurred.
+Lease incentives are amortized as a reduction of rental revenue over the respective tenant lease terms.

-Termination fees (included in rental revenue) are fees that the Company has agreed to accept in consideration for permitting certain tenants to terminate their lease prior to the contractual expiration date.
-The Company recognizes termination fees in accordance with Securities and Exchange Commission Staff Accounting Bulletin 104, "Revenue Recognition," when the following conditions are met: (a) the termination agreement is executed; (b) the termination fee is determinable; (c) all landlord services pursuant to the terminated lease have been rendered; and (d) collectability of the termination fee is assured.
+Termination fees (included in other income) are fees that the Company has agreed to accept in consideration for permitting certain tenants to terminate their lease prior to the contractual expiration date.
+The Company recognizes termination fees when the following conditions are met: (a) the termination agreement is executed; (b) the termination fee is determinable; (c) all landlord services pursuant to the terminated lease have been rendered; and (d) collectability of the termination fee is assured.
 Interest income is recognized as it is earned.
-Gains or losses on disposition of properties are recorded when the criteria for recognizing such gains or losses under GAAP have been met.
+Gains or losses on disposition of properties are recorded when the criteria for recognizing such gains or losses have been met.

 The Company must make estimates as to the collectability of its accounts receivable related to base rent, straight-line rent, expense reimbursements and other revenues.
 Management analyzes accounts receivable by considering tenant creditworthiness, current economic trends, and changes in tenants' payment patterns when evaluating the adequacy of the allowance for doubtful accounts receivable.
 The Company also provides an allowance for future credit losses of the deferred straight-line rents receivable.
-The provision for doubtful accounts at both March 31, 2016 and December 31, 2015 was approximately \$4.5 million.
+The provision for doubtful accounts at March 31, 2017 and December 31, 2016 was approximately \$5.6 million and \$5.2 million, respectively.